-On our final day in the Rockies, before heading back to Calgary, we had breakfast at the legend spot that is Touloulou’s restaurant.
+On our final day in the Canadian Rockies, before heading back to Calgary, we had breakfast at the legend spot that is Touloulou’s restaurant.
 They specialise in Cajun cuisine.
 I don’t think I’d ever seen this place without a queue so on the last day, as the English do, we joined it.

 After breakfast we rented a canoe in town and explored the rivers that run through and around Banff before an afternoon of reading and relaxing.
 By evening we headed to Nourish (a restaurant with an insane vegan line up of dishes) and then Parks Distillery to try out a selection of their Gin cocktails, distilled fresh on the site.

 After another night at Irwins Mountain Inn we woke and began our drive back out of the Rockies to Calgary via Lake Minnewanka.
 I’d be lying if I said we weren’t initially drawn in by its wonderful name, but we found it to be the most beautiful lake filled with families enjoying picnics, river cruises and setting out on hikes.
 We only stopped for an hour’s lakeside relaxation, but I’d definitely recommend coming and enjoying a day here.

 I’d also highly recommend stopping off in Canmore for lunch at Communitea Cafe for a wholefood salad / wrap / lunch.
 It serves up all the nutritious fresh goodness you dream about and it’s located in a gorgeous little town between the mountains.
 It was actually the place that most felt like home of the whole trip.
-It had a real, friendly, welcoming, neighbourhood feel to it.
+There was a real, friendly, welcoming, neighbourhood feel to it.

 Upon returning to Calgary we were rather boring and used the gym at our hotel before ordering room service.
 The following morning however we made up for it and checked out the Calgary Tower and Calgary Zoo to see the panda they currently have, before heading to Calgary airport for our onward flights…